 Furthermore, The New York Times article states that the Crisis Text Line sends out an automated follow-up message after the text support has concluded.
 They do this to gain insight into if the user found the text conversation support useful or not, reporting a 86% user satisfaction with the service.

 Thus, it would appear that the text service is an effective way to support the younger people among us.
 It also shows how a range of different communication platforms for engaging with crisis and other support services can be useful to those in need.

-The professional crisis support studies have demonstrated that crisis lines are in high demand, and thus fulfiling a very important society service.
+The professional crisis support studies have demonstrated that crisis lines are in high demand, and thus fulfilling a very important societal service.

 One thing seems to be clear from my little social media survey, being allowed to talk and be listened to, seems to really make a difference.
 A view that seems to be supported by the other studies I also mentioned in this post.

 This also seems to support my earlier post, Suicide And Suicide Prevention, whereby step 2 and 10 talk about the importance of listening.
 This allows the person in distress to talk and unburden themselves, helping them to be distracted until the feelings and thoughts have passed.